-The MERV rating on an air filter shows how efficient it is for removing particulates of different sizes.
+The MERV rating on an air filter shows how efficient it is for removing particles from the air.
 The ratings start at 1 and go up to 16, with 1 being the least efficient and 16 the most efficient.
-It's important to know what MERV stands for and the differences between different MERV levels.
+It’s important to know what MERV stands for and the differences between MERV ratings.
 MERV is an acronym for Minimum Efficiency Reporting Value.
-It's a rating system developed by ASHRAE to give consumers a way to easily identify how efficient a filter is.
+It’s a rating system developed to give consumers a way to identify how efficient a filter is.
 In general, you can group MERV filters into four categories.

 Choosing the Right Filter